Family Law Attorneys

 Is there an alternative to traditional divorce proceedings?

 Yes.
 If both parties want to forego the cost and hostility involved in traditional divorce litigation, they can agree on mediation or alternative dispute resolution (ADR).
 In this case, both parties agree to work towards an amicable solution that’s best for everyone.
 The parties can work with a neutral third party mediator, and their attorneys have the role of advising them about the law and potentially hiring specialists to resolve tricky issues like child custody and division of property.
 Whatever is shared in a mediation cannot be used against either of the parties if the case is litigated in Court.

-We offer a free initial consultation to discuss your family law issue.
-To talk with our family law attorneys call 410-964-9622 for our Columbia office or 410-268-2488 for our Annapolis office.
+We offer a FREE initial consultation to discuss your family law issue.
+To talk with a family law attorney at our firm by phone or at our office, call 410-268-2488 or fill out our contact form below.